 The round-up: the best ramen spots in Brisbane

-The mercury is dropping, which means it’s ramen season once again – hallelujah!
+Once the mercury starts to drop, ramen season comes on in full force.
 Ramen is quickly catching on in popularity around town, with several noodle soup joints specialising in the hearty dish.
 Forget all about your five-pack of instant mie goreng ramen noodles – the real deal is so much better that it’s unfair to call them both ramen.
 We’ve compiled a list of the best spots to get your slurp on, which we reckon is worth a hearty (r)amen!

-Taro’s Ramen: One of the longest running ramen joints in Brisbane, Taro is a must try for any ramen fanatic.
-Taro boasts three locations in Brisbane, one inside the brand new 480 Queen Street building, one on Edward Street in the City and one on Racecourse Road in Ascot.
+Taro’s Ramen, Brisbane City, South Brisbane and Ascot: One of the longest running ramen joints in Brisbane, Taro is a must try for any ramen fanatic.
+Taro boasts four locations in Brisbane, one inside the brand new 480 Queen Street building, one on Edward Street in the City, one in South Brisbane and one on Racecourse Road in Ascot.
 Taro’s popular ramen often features succulent Bangalow sweetpork and other tasty morsels.

-Hakataya Ramen: Sunnybank Market Square, the Myer Centre and Indooroopilly Shopping Centre are large hubs of retail activity.
+Hakataya Ramen, various location: Sunnybank Market Square, Queen Street Mall, the Myer Centre and Indooroopilly Shopping Centre are large hubs of retail activity.
 If shopping makes you hungry (or if you need to rest your feet for a spell), Hakataya Ramen is on hand to replenish fuel reserves with its selection of tasty ramen.
 Try the Japanese spicy pork noodle soup with a side of gyoza – it’ll get you energised for more window shopping in no time.

-Motto Motto: Garden City’s own Japanese kitchen serves a large range of tasty morsels, but its ramen selections are especially slurp-worthy.
+Motto Motto, Upper Mount Gravatt and Chermside: Garden City’s own Japanese kitchen serves a large range of tasty morsels, but its ramen selections are especially slurp-worthy.
 The tonkotsu ramen soup comes with 12-hour pork superstock, pork belly and egg, which also comes in a spicy variety for those that prefer to live on the edge (we like your style).

-Men Ya Go: City slickers flock to Men Ya Go at lunch for its ramen.
+Men Ya Go, Brisbane City: City slickers flock to Men Ya Go at lunch for its ramen.
 You can’t beat the classics, and Men Ya Go’s shoyu tonkotsu is as tasty as it gets.
 Adventurous types can sample chicken shio and spicy minced chicken ramen.
 The best thing about Men Ya Go?
 Extra kaedama (noodles) are free.

-Tatsu Yakitori Bar: The team behind West End’s Izakana-Ya Okuman brought its brand of Japanese cuisine to Fortitude Valley in the final days of 2016, with everything from yakitori, bento and sushi to ramen available.
+Tatsu Ramen Gyoza Bar, Fortitude Valley: The team behind West End’s Izakana-Ya Okuman brought its brand of Japanese cuisine to Fortitude Valley in the final days of 2016, with everything from yakitori, bento and sushi to ramen available.
 Tatsu’s ramen is an impressive sight – served in a bowl bigger than your head and filled with a range of tasty ingredients, ramen lovers will be hard pressed to choose between classic tonkotsu, spicy tonkotsu and karakara spicy ramen.